pantheon-systems/documentation/source/content/domains.md

 ### Mixed Case DNS Is Not Supported

-The Pantheon Dashboard standardizes mixed case domain entries to be completely lowercase.
-If you have your name server configured to use a mixed case domain, users might not be able to access your site.
+If you have your name server configured to use a mixed case domain, visitors might not be able to access your site.

 Configure your DNS to accept an entirely lowercase domain to avoid this issue.